parallella/pal/README.md

 See LICENSE for full license text unless otherwise specified.

 ##Contribution
 Our goal is to make PAL a broad community project from day one.
 Some of these functions are tricky, but the biggest challenge with the PAL library is really the volume of simple functions.
-The good news, if just 100 people contribute one function, we'll be done in a couple of days!
+The good news is that if just 100 people contribute one function each, we'll be done in a couple of days!
 If you know C, your are ready to contribute!!

 Instructions for contributing can be found [HERE](CONTRIBUTING.md).